 - A former Rotary member, or their relative as described above, within 36 months of the member’s resignation

-Rotary Peace Fellows who have completed the certificate program, Master's program, or a Global Grant Scholarship, must wait three years between the end date of that program and their intended start date for the fellowship.
+Rotary Peace Fellows who have completed the certificate program, the Master's program, or a Global Grant Scholarship must wait three years between the end date of that program and their intended start date for the fellowship.

-Candidates must have at least three years between the completion of their most recent academic degree program ( undergraduate or graduate degree) and their intended start date for the fellowship.
+Candidates must have a gap of at least three years between the completion of their most recent academic degree program (undergraduate or graduate degree) and their intended start date for the fellowship.
 Candidates currently enrolled in an undergraduate or graduate program are not eligible to apply.

 - Rotary Peace Fellowships Relevant Experience Eligibility Guide (PDF)

 - Candidate application overview (PDF)